sierisimo/publications/TDDWithURMAndKotlin/part3_jump.md

 }
 ```

 We use `var` because we will be setting the value to a different number on every execution of the instruction set.
-This class just holds data and actually doesn't need to do anything else for our current porpouse.
-Our test should pass now right?
-No compile time errors and it's quite straight forward.
+This class just holds data and actually doesn't need to do anything else for our current purpose.
+Our test should pass now, right?
+No compile time errors and it's quite straightforward.

 Well, not exactly.
 If we run the classic: `gradle check` we will get: